mixxxdj/manual/source/hardware/controllers/pioneer_ddj_sb3.rst

 ========  ===============================================================  ==========================================
 No.       Control                                                          Function
 ========  ===============================================================  ==========================================
-1         Pad (unlit)                                                      Save current position as hot cue.
-2         Pad (lit)                                                        Jump to hot cue.
-3         :hwlabel:`SHIFT` + Pad (lit)                                     Clear hot cue.
-4         Pad                                                              Previous track 5         Pad                                                              Search left 6         Pad                                                              Search right 7         Pad                                                              Search right 8         Pad                                                              Censor
+1         Pad (unlit)                                                      Applies a high-pass filter from off to max 1         Pad (blinking)                                                   Turn off filter 2         Pad (unlit)                                                      Applies a low-pass filter from off to max 2         Pad (blinking)                                                   Turn off filter 3         Pad (unlit)                                                      Apply 1 beat auto-loop and lower volume 3         Pad (blinking)                                                   Turn off loop and restore volume 4         Pad                                                              Perform a back-spin and resume 5         Pad                                                              Same as pad 1 but over more time 6         Pad                                                              Same as pad 2 but over more time 7         Pad                                                              Auto-loop with exponential size reduction 8         Pad                                                              Same as 4 but with a longer back-spin
 ========  ===============================================================  ==========================================

 Loop Roll Mode